Fast-tracking innovation with industry titans

 NTU researchers work closely with partner companies at industry labs right from the start as well, so that the deep market knowledge that businesses have can help guide scientific research to produce results that can be commercialised to benefit society, Prof Lam says.

-For example, technology company Continental is looking to create new urban mobility solutions through a corporate lab it formed with NTU.
+For example, technology and electronics company Aumovio is looking to create new urban mobility solutions through a corporate lab it formed with NTU.

 Nanofilm Technologies International (NTI Nanofilm), a startup spun out of nanotechnology research at NTU, is leveraging the University’s expertise in areas such as clean energy, materials science and smart electronics.